manasbhardwaj18/News_Aggregator/README.md

-NewsAggregator App
+# NewsAggregator App

-NewsAggregator is a mobile application built with React Native and Expo, designed to aggregate and display the latest news from various sources.
+**NewsAggregator** is a mobile application built with React Native and Expo, designed to aggregate and display the latest news from various sources.
 It allows users to read news articles from multiple sources in a simple and clean interface.

+---

-Features
+## Features

-    News Aggregation: Pulls the latest headlines and news from multiple APIs.
+- **News Aggregation**: Pulls the latest headlines and news from multiple APIs.
-    Customizable Categories: Users can choose their preferred news categories such as Technology, Sports, Entertainment, etc.
+- **Customizable Categories**: Users can choose their preferred news categories such as **Technology**, **Sports**, **Entertainment**, etc.
-    User-Friendly Interface: Simple and clean design to enhance user experience.
+- **User-Friendly Interface**: Simple and clean design to enhance user experience.
-    Real-Time Updates: News articles are fetched in real-time, providing the most up-to-date information.
+- **Real-Time Updates**: News articles are fetched in real-time, providing the most up-to-date information.

+---

-Technologies Used
+## Technologies Used

-    React Native: For building the mobile app.
+- **React Native**: For building the mobile app.
-    Expo: For faster development and testing.
+- **Expo**: For faster development and testing.
-    React Navigation: For handling navigation within the app.
+- **React Navigation**: For handling navigation within the app.
-    News API: Aggregating news data from multiple news sources (you can replace this with your preferred news API).
+- **News API**: Aggregating news data from multiple news sources (you can replace this with your preferred news API).
-    Tailwind CSS: For styling the app with utility-first CSS.
+- **Tailwind CSS**: For styling the app with utility-first CSS.

+---

 Screenshots :